 Toby Vance of Allen Central shows his form as he delivers the baseball to the plate in the first inning against Wheelwright Monday evening.
+Vance led the Rebels to a 11-1 win over the Trojana. (photo by Ed Taylor)

+Wheel the Central shows his form as he delivers the baseball to the plate in the first inning against Wheelwright Monday evening.
+Walking two.

+Grant inning off Vance when Travis

-Vance led the Rebels to a 11-1 win over the Trojans. (photo by Ed Taylor) Three combine for no-hitter as Rebels win over Wheelwright, 11-1 by Ed Taylor Sports Editor The Wheelwright Trojans baseball team found not only one pitcher hard to get a base hit off but three as the Allen Central Rebels posted a 11-1 mercy win over the Trojans as both teams got their season underway after a week of rainouts.
-The two teams met at the Allen Central field with Toby Vance starting on the mound for the Rebels and Kevin Johnson hurling for coach Jackie Pack's ballclub.
+Three combine for no-hitter as Rebels win over Wheelwright, 11-1

+The Wheelwright Trojans base-ball team found not only one pitcher hard to get a base hit off but three as the Allen Central Rebels posted a 11-l mercy win over the Trojans as both earns got their season underway ai-ter a week of rainouts.

+The two teams met at the Allen Central field with Toby Vance start-ing on the mound for the Rebels and Kevin Johnson burling for coach Jackie Pack's ballclub.

 Following Vance to the mound was the duo of Jason Martin and Kevin Martin.
-The three held the Trojans hitless during the five inning Vance worked the first two innings, allowing the only run for Wheelwright in the first.
-Vance struck out three batters and issued one walk in the two innings that he worked.
-Jason Martin, who picked up the win, went the third and fourth innings allowing no runs on no hits.
-He fanned five while walking one.
-Kevin Martin came on to pitch the top of the fifth and retired the Trojans in order with one strike out.
-Kevin Johnson went the first two and a thirds inning when he was hit hard in the third.
+The three held the Trojans hildess during the five inning game.

+game.
+Vance worked the first two in-nings, allowing the only run for Wheelwright in the first.
+Vance struck out three batters and issued one walk out three batters and issued one walk in the two innings that he worked.
+Jason Martin, who picked up the win, went the third and fourth innings allowing no runs on no his.
+He famed five while walking one.
+Kevin Martin came on to pitch the top of the fifth and retired the Trojan in order with one strike out.
+Kevin Johnson went the first two and a thirds nining when he was hit hard in the third.
 Chad Allen came out of centerfield to relieve Johnson.

+out of centerfield to relieve Johnson.

 Johnson allowed seven runs on five hits while walking two.
 He was called for one balk.
-He struck out five Allen went the final two and twothirds innings giving up four runs on five hits.
-Allen struck out five while walking two.
-Wheelwright took a 1-0 lead in the first inning off Vance when Travis Johnson drew a one-out walk.
-Johnson stole second and moved to third on an overthrow by Rebel catcher Glenn Floyd on the steal attempt.
-Johnson came in to score when Charles Johnson grounded to Martin Vance retired the last five batters he faced, striking out Allen to end the first and getting Kevin Johnson to pop to second while fanning both Clyde Johnson and Aaron Hall to end the second.
+He struck out five at sbort.

+Johnson drew a one-out walk, Johnson stole second and moved to third on an overthrow by Rebel catcher Glenn Floyd on the steal at-tempt.
+Johnson came in to score when Charles Johnson grounded to Martin at short.

+Vance retired the last five batters he faced, striking out Allen to end the first and getting Kevin Johnson to pop to second while fanning both Clyde Johnson and Aaron Hall to end fense.

+Cryste Fornson and Agron Hall thend the second.

 Allen Central came back with three runs in the bottom of the first inning to take the lead for good.
-Two of the three runs were unearned as Johnson was the victim of some shaky de- Jeremy Hall reached on an error in centerfield when his routine fly ball was dropped for a two-base error.
-Hall stole third and scored on and error by Johnson off the bat of Arlin Cathers.
-Johnson then walked Josh Hansford after Cathers stole second and moved to third on a passed ball.
+Two of the three runs were unearned as Johnson was the victim of some shaky de-

+Jeremy Hall reached on an error in centerfield when his routine fly ball was dropped for a two-base error.
+Hall stole third and scored on and error by Johnson off the bat of Arlin Cathers, Johnson then walked Josh Hansford after Cathers stole second Hansford after Cathers stole second and moved to bird on a passed ball.
 He issued a walk to Jason Martin to load the bags.
-Johnson then fanned Vance for the first out but Floyd drilled a two-run double to right center scoring Cathers and Hansford.
+Johnson then fanned Vance for the first out but Floyd drilled a two-und ouble to right center scoring Cathers and Hansford.
 Wheelwright put together a rally in the third inning against Martin with two men in scoring position and one out.
 But Martin got Travis Johnson and Charles Johnson on strikes to kill the threat.
-Allen Central exploded for six runs in the bottom of the third inning as Johnson struggled on the hill.
-Jason Martin led off the inning with a rope to right centerfield.
-He moved to third on Vance's base hit with Vance steal- (See No hitter, B 7)